r4fterman/edi20/README.md

 # General

-This project provides a free PDF form designer.
-A UI guides the user to create a PDF document that contains form fields.
-Use this form field to let a customer fill out your PDF and print it with the filled values.
+This project provides a free EDI converter.
+It can convert any EDI message into XML and visa versa.

 # License

 GNU General Public License (GPL)

-# Run

-    $>./run.sh

 # Status